 Miralax is only safe for up to 7 days in an adult, but it is often given to kids for years.
-The main ingredient Polyethylene Glycol (PEG 3350) is similar to antifreeze and it is linked to seizures, behavior problems, and neurological disorders.
+The main ingredient Polyethylene Glycol (PEG 3350) is similar to antifreeze and it is linked to seizures, neurological disorders, and kidney damage.

 What is Miralax?